sweatersjpg/NENES/README.md

 # How NENES colours work

-NENES uses 64 hand-picked colours, and each palette can use 8 of those colours for each sprite to be drawn in.
+NENES uses 64 hand-picked colours, and a palette can use 8 of those colours (represented in hexadecimal) for each sprite to be drawn in.

 # Functions